ShaharBlitzer/Window/README.md

 - **REST API**:
   - `api/check-files`: Endpoint for submitting file hash checks.
   - `/show-endpoints`: Endpoint for retrieving all endpoints.
 This endpoint is primarily used by the frontend to fetch and update endpoint data, including state changes.
+  - `/update-list`: Endpoint for updating the `maliciousList.json` file, which contains the list of known malicious hashes.
+The input should be a list of malicious hashes to update the existing list.

 ### Directory Structure